clowdr-app/clowdr-app.github.io/content/resources/attendees/making-the-most-of-clowdr-s-shuffle-feature.md

 ---
 updatedDate: 2021-04-28T06:41:08.000+00:00
-title: Making the most of Clowdr's Shuffle feature
+title: Making the most of Midspace's Shuffle feature
 description:
-  Clowdr's social experience includes randomized networking via Shuffle queues - learn more about them!
+  Midspace's social experience includes randomized networking via Shuffle queues - learn more about them!
 author: Cristal Mojica
 ---

 ### Spontaneous conversations and randomized networking are made easy with Shuffle queues

-This is an overview of Clowdr's popular Shuffle feature.
+This is an overview of Midspace's popular Shuffle feature.

 `youtube:https://youtu.be/RopQWAUan9k`